bilsiq/comp723-text-mining/report.md

 The specific type of neural network well be using is from the `sklearn` library call `MLP` which is short for Multi-layer Perceptron.
-Has a minimum of three layers, which uses a supervised approach to classify.
+Has a minimum of three layers, which uses a supervised approach to classify (Nicholson).

 #### Feature selection

  Feature selection is the process of choosing a subset of features from the original data set.
- This effects the machine learning process in multiple ways, in consequence it also helps increase the accuracy of the models.
+ This effects the machine learning process in multiple ways, in consequence it also helps increase the accuracy of the models (Paul, 2018).
 It helps the machine learning process by, reducing the overall corpus size, by decreasing the number of features the algorithm has to process.
-Making training and applying new algorithms easier.
-Another way feature selection positively affects the machine learning process is by getting rid of the feature which are noisy.
+Making training and applying new algorithms easier (Paul, 2018).
+Another way feature selection positively affects the machine learning process is by getting rid of the feature which are noisy (Paul, 2018).
 Resulting in the algorithms preforming better.

 # Results